 Winner: Apartment or Unit

-Inala Apartment by Brad Swartz Architects.
+Apartment Inala by Brad Swartz Architects.
 Cremorne, NSW.
 Photography: Katherine Lu

-Located within a 1960s redbrick apartment block, Inala Apartment has been cleverly reworked to include more storage and better light in the living spaces, with strategic use of sliding and built-in doors to maximize space.
-“The Inala Apartment reimagines what is possible in our mid-ring, dense, mid-rise suburbs,” the judges wrote.
+Located within a 1960s red brick apartment block, Inala Apartment has been cleverly reworked to include more storage and better light in the living spaces, with strategic use of sliding doors and built-ins to maximize space.
+“Inala Apartment reimagines what's possible in our mid-ring, dense, mid-rise suburbs,” the judges wrote.

-Winner: New house above 200m
+Winner: New house over 200m